nkululekojonas/dotfiles/README.md

 cd dotfiles
 ./install.sh
 ```
-This will create .config directory in your home directory if one doesn't already exit, this is where all config files will be stored.
+This will create a .config directory in your home directory if one doesn't already exit, this is where all config files will be stored.

-## 📦 What's Inside
+## 📦 Some of What's Inside

 - `.zshrc`: ZSH shell configuration
 - `.vimrc`: Vim editor settings